peterkappus/panoflex/README.md

 ## The Backlog

 ### DONE (AKA "What's new?")
+- Links are blue again so it's obvious you can click 'em
+- Refactor sub_goals so that the "expand all" option looks better
 - Determine start/end dates by looking at sub-goals
 - Created a simple /dashboard resource to show some useful stats...
 - Add user to goals and scores so you can see who created/last-modified a goal or score.